 According to the Association of Pool and Spa Professionals, the amount of water you drain from your pool depends on several variables.

 If you have an above-ground pool with a vinyl pool liner, drain the pool to about 1 inch below the bottom of the skimmer mouth.
 It's acceptable to drain the pool a few more inches below that if you live in an area that gets heavy precipitation during the winter months.
 Some pool professionals even suggest draining the water to as much as 6 inches below the skimmer — about the level of the bottom of the pool's return jet.
 The return jet is usually installed a few inches below the pool skimmer.

 In-ground pool draining requirements are similar to those of their above-ground counterparts.
-Drain the water no more than 6 inches from the bottom of the skimmer if you plan to use standard floating winter covers.
-Use your pool filter, and switch it to the "Drain" setting to empty the pool filter.
+Drain the water down to no more than 6 inches from the bottom of the skimmer if you plan to use a standard floating winter cover.
+Use your pool filter, switched to the "Drain" setting, to empty the pool water.
 Attach a pool hose to the end of the filter opening that leads to your yard's drain to avoid flooding.
 This will allow you to turn off the filter and drain the pool slowly through the filter.

-One exception exists when it comes to draining your pool for the winter.
-Drain your pool 12 to 18 inches when you plan on using a mesh pool cover.
-Mesh pool covers are most commonly used on in-ground pools, but they are manufactured for above-ground pools as well.
-A mesh cover is a porous cover that keeps out dirt and debris while slowly filling up your pool with precipitation.
-The mesh covers helps fight evaporation during a long winter, but it requires you to drain more water from the pool, since during the winter months water will be slowly added to the pool.
+There is one exception to the standard rules for above-ground and in-ground pools: If you plan on using a mesh pool cover, drain your pool down 12 to 18 inches.
+Mesh pool covers are most commonly used on in-ground pools, but they are manufactured for above-ground pools, as well.
+A mesh cover is a porous cover that keeps out dirt and debris while slowly allowing your pool to fill up with precipitation.
+The mesh covers helps fight evaporation during a long winter, but it requires you to drain more water, since during the winter months water will be slowly added to the pool.